 The guideline development process can range from 1 year, for a funded guideline, to approximately 2–3 years for a non-funded guideline.

 Practice advisories follow a similar, albeit less formal, development process as guidelines.
-The formal review and general consultation stages typically occur at the same time and practice advisories do not require Council approval prior to final reviews, design, and publication.
+The formal review and general consultation stages typically occur at the same time and practice advisories do not require Board approval prior to final reviews, design, and publication.
 The practice advisory development process typically takes several months to complete.

 Once published, guidelines and advisories are reviewed on a 5-year cycle to determine whether the content within the document requires updating, and are prioritized using the considerations listed above.
 Visit the Guidelines & Advisories webpage for access to the current version of all Engineers and Geoscientists BC professional practice guidance documents.

 Registrants looking to propose a topic for a future guidance document, revisions to an existing one, or the adoption of one published by another regulatory body should contact [email protected].